 2022 How to Trap a Demon, curated by Meghana Karnik, Richard and Dolly Mass Gallery at Purchase College, New York

-2020 Lilit, The Chinati Foundation, Marfa, Texas
+2020 Lilit, The Chinati Foundation, Marfa, TX

 2019 Dead Sea (performance installation), curated by David Everritt Howe, Pioneer Works, Brooklyn